Guo Shengtong: As princess dowager

-After Empress Guo was deposed, Emperor Guangwu continued to bestow her family honors as would otherwise befit an empress' family.
+After Empress Guo was deposed, Emperor Guangwu continued to bestow her family honors as would otherwise befit an empress's family.
 Her brother Guo Kuang, already a marquess, was bestowed a large march, and given such great wealth that his mansion was nicknamed "the gold mine" by the people of the capital Luoyang.
 Her cousins Guo Jing (郭竟) and Guo Kuang (郭匡, not to be confused with her brother), for their achievements in Emperor Guangwu's administration, were created marquesses as well, as was her cousin's husband Chen Mao (陳茂).

 In 44, Prince Fu's principality was moved to Pei, and Princess Dowager Guo went with him.

 In 50, Princess Dowager Guo's mother died, and Emperor Guangwu personally attended her wake and burial.
 He also posthumously created Guo Chang, Princess Dowager Guo's father, a marquess and had his casket reburied with honors with his wife.

-In 52, Princess Dowager Guo died at the age of 46 and was buried with honors, but not the honors of an empress, nor was she buried at Emperor Guangwu's eventual tomb.
+In July 52, Princess Dowager Guo died at the age of 46 and was buried with honors, but not with the honors of an empress nor at Emperor Guangwu's eventual tomb.